Deckle

 Beginning in the early 1800s with the invention of the Fourdrinier machine, paper was produced in long rolls and the deckle became mostly obsolete.

 Deckle edge

 Paper with a feathered edge is described as having a deckle edge, in contrast to a cut edge.
 Machine-made paper may artificially have its edges produced to resemble a deckle edge.

 Other uses

-In film processing, deckles are die inserts that set the coating width of a slot die coater or the extrusion width of an extrusion die.
+In photographic film manufacturing, deckles are die inserts that set the coating width of a slot die coater or the extrusion width of an extrusion die.
 They work by constraining the flow as the material exits the die.
 Since some materials have a tendency to neck in or spread out after leaving the die, workers may need to adjust the deckle position to achieve target width.

 Deckle can also refer to the fatty part of a cut of brisket.